 Also, there are both paid and free forum scripts.
 If you don’t have the funds to order a paid license, I suggest you start using a free forum script like MyBB or phpBB.
 It doesn’t have as many inbuilt functions as paid ones and may need more hours to set up and install everything, but it saves you some money initially, and you can use the funds for marketing and promotion.

 3.4.1 Invision Power Suite (PAID: $175 self-hosted or from $30 monthly)

-Invision Power Suite offers, as the name implies, a suite of applications for your community: Forums (Board), Commerce, Pages, Downloads, Calendars, Gallery and Blogs.
+Invision Power Suite offers, as the name implies, a suite of applications for your community: Forums (Board), Commerce, Pages, Downloads, Calendars, Galleries, and Blogs.
 This premium forum software offers comprehensive community features.
-So users can discuss effortlessly and encourage them to return to your site again.
+So users can discuss effortlessly and encourage them to return to your site.
 It also allows users to share and promote content from your website.

-I work with Invision Community for over ten years and have launched several communities.
+I have worked with Invision Community for over ten years and have launched several communities.
 I’m thrilled with it as I already know how to set up things and add-ons I need for specific tasks.
-Currently, the Invision community is at version 4, and it is stable, powering communities with millions of users and posts.
+Currently, the Invision community is at version 4 and is stable, powering communities with millions of users and posts.

 I like that it is updated almost monthly with new features and has an anti-spam module that’s priceless.
 That’s because it keeps your forum almost clean of spam.

 If you invest more and purchase more apps like Commerce used for monetization or Pages, a great CMS, you end up having a great community.
 In the marketplace, you will find hundreds of useful add-ons created by community members.
 These add-ons extend your forum’s functionality with Videos, Classifieds, Tutorials, News, and so much more, + a nice collection of free and premium skins for your IPS forum.